-Niche edit backlinks (also known as curated links) are different from guest post backlinks because you are reaching out to existing blog posts that have already been written and indexed by Google, and getting your link added into the content that is already there.
+Curated backlinks (also known in the industry as niche edits) are different from guest post backlinks because you are reaching out to existing blog posts that have already been written and indexed by Google, and getting your link added into the content that is already there.

-Many people in the SEO world swear by niche edit links.
+Many people in the SEO world swear by getting backlinks on existing blog posts that are already indexed ny Google.
 Brian Dean from Backlinko teaches the Skyscraper Technique that helps you get these exact types of backlinks.
 They are wildly popular but I am going to lay out for you the advantages and disadvantages.

 Cheaper than guest posts.